jbaker8935/switcheroo/README.md

----
-post_title: "F256 Switcharoo - A Strategic Puzzle Game for Foenix F256K2"
-author1: "jbaker8935"
-post_slug: "f256-switcharoo-readme"
-microsoft_alias: ""
-featured_image: ""
-categories: ["Games"]
-tags: ["Foenix F256", "6502", "Retro Gaming", "Puzzle Game", "AI", "llvm-mos"]
-ai_note: "README generated with AI assistance based on project documentation."
-summary: "A strategic puzzle game featuring human vs AI gameplay on the Foenix F256K2 retro computer platform."
-post_date: 2025-11-26
----

 ## F256 Switcharoo

-A strategic puzzle game for the **Foenix F256K2** retro computer, built with **llvm-mos**.
+A strategic puzzle game for the **Foenix/Wildbits F256K2** retro computer, built with **llvm-mos**.
 Play against a heuristic AI opponent in this unique piece-swapping strategy game.

 ## Game Overview